pubmania/a_diabetics_journal/docs/Recipes/Dessert Options/recipe_005_chocolate_cookies.md

 ---
+title: No Egg Chocolate Cookies
 comments: true
 tags:
     - Dessert
 ---

-# No Egg Chocolate Cookies

 :heart: This recipe has a lovely story behind it. :smile: